schooltool-project/schooltool-book/source/persons.rst

 XLS Import
 ++++++++++

 :ref:`spreadsheet` is another method of importing People.
-The one trick here is that if you have changed the demographic schema, you should first do an **XLS Export** to get a worksheet that has your new fields in the correct sequence.
+The one trick here is that if you have changed the demographic schema (as shown in :ref:`adv-timetabling`) you should first do an **XLS Export** to get a worksheet that has your new fields in the correct sequence.
 Add your People and re-import the worksheet.